Huntington man pleads guilty to Federal heroin charge

-Hill faces up to 20 years in federal prison, and is scheduled to be sentenced on April 13, 2015.
+Womble faces up to 20 years in federal prison, and is schedule to be sentenced in federal court in Huntington on February 29, 2016.

-The Federal Bureau of Investigation Drug Task Force conducted the investigation.
-Assistant United States Attorney Joseph Adams is in charge of the prosecution.
+The Huntington FBI Drug Task Force and Huntington Police Department conducted the investigation.
+Assistant United States Attorney Joseph F. Adams is in charge of the prosecution.

 This case is being prosecuted as part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs and heroin.
 The U.S. Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down illegal pill trafficking, eliminating open air drug markets, and curtailing the spread of opiate painkillers and heroin in communities across the Southern District.